-Legendary Chinese executive Jack Ma announced he was stepping down as the executive chair of Alibaba Group Holding Ltd. (NASDAQ: BABA) in Fall of 2019, but the retail juggernaut is still going strong, even in the midst of a pandemic.
+Legendary Chinese executive Jack Ma stepped down as the executive chair of Alibaba Group Holding Ltd. (NASDAQ: BABA) in Fall of 2019, but the retail juggernaut is still going strong, even in the midst of a pandemic.

 Alibaba's Extraordinary Profits Aren't Going Anywhere

-Alibaba started as a small online shop in Hangzhou 19 years ago.
+Alibaba started as a small online shop in Hangzhou about 20 years ago.
 It's now China's top online retailer.
-In its last fiscal year, profits hit $10.2 billion.
+In Q3 of fiscal 2020, they reported $23.2 billion in revenue.

 BABA underwent an initial public offering in the United States in 2014.
-Since then, the Alibaba stock price has skyrocketed 73% because of its highly impressive sales increases and its market dominance in China.
+Since then, the Alibaba stock price has risen because highly impressive sales increases and its market dominance in China.